ESRC NINE DTP

 Prospective PhD applications should not be limited to the topics listed above and interdisciplinary and inter – as well as intra – institutional applications are also encouraged.

-The Conflict, Security and Justice thematic pathway is offered at Newcastle University through four key disciplines; Environmental Planning, Human Geography, Law and Sociology.
-It is a collaborative pathway which offers students the opportunity to pursue cutting-edge interdisciplinary research supported by scholars working across a range of areas.
-Within these subject areas we have particular strengths in geopolitics, military, war and security related research, as well as in human rights and social justice scholarship.
-The establishment of secure, peaceful, and just societies requires insight and innovation from all disciplines, and as an inter-disciplinary pathway, Conflict, Security and Justice provides crucial opportunities to support and encourage cross-cutting research that addresses global challenges in novel ways.
+Within these subject areas we have particular strengths in geopolitics, migration, military, war and security related research, as well as in human rights and social justice scholarship.
+The establishment of secure, peaceful and just societies requires insight and innovation from all disciplines, and as an inter-disciplinary pathway, Conflict, Security and Justice provides crucial opportunities to support and encourage cross-cutting research that addresses global challenges in novel ways.

-A list of potential supervisors at Newcastle can be found by following the links to the four subject areas;
+A list of potential supervisors at Newcastle can be found by following the links to the four subject areas:

-Pathway contact – Dr Ingrid Medby
+Pathway contact – Dr Matthew Richmond (matthew.richmond@ncl.ac.uk)

 Full details of eligibility criteria can be found on the NINE DTP website.

-Contact: PGR secretary Jenny Dawley via gps.pgr@ncl.ac.uk
+Contact: PGR Administrator Ruby Mar via gps.pgr@ncl.ac.uk